Who can compete with quantum computers? Lecture notes on quantum inspired tensor networks computational techniques: The Quantics representation of functions

 \subsection{Application to the Poisson equation}

-We finished going through the ``must have'' list for quantics.
+We finished going through the ``must-have'' list for quantics.
 We now have a complete toolbox at our disposal that we can start to use to compute various things with functions.
 Let’s first discuss a straightforward example, the Poisson equation

 It belongs to an important class of (elliptic) PDEs.
 It appears in electrostatics, obviously, but also in fluid dynamics, heat transfer, elastic theory, etc. The most direct algorithm to solve it is the following sequence: \begin{itemize} \item Choose a representation, say mirror or interleaved. \item Feed $n(\vec r)$ to TCI to obtain the corresponding MPS. \item Construct the MPO of the Laplacian (analytically). \item Give this MPO and the MPS of $n(\vec r)$ to your favorite tensor network linear solver. \end{itemize} Once again, the unknown here is the bond dimension needed to describe $n(\vec r)$ (if it is too high, the method will not be advantageous), as well as that needed for the solution $U(\vec r)$.
 Very often, this bond dimension is small and does not depend on $N$.
 In that case, one can reach an exponentially fine grid at a polynomial cost, fulfilling the type of promises typically expected of quantum computers.